-In 1815, two men arrived in Jackson looking for Jonathan.
-Benjamin and John True were looking to purchase Jonathan’s part of his father’s Halifax property, and Jonathan obliged.
+In 1815, John True and his son Benjamin were looking to purchase Jonathan’s remaining piece of his father’s Halifax property, and Jonathan obliged.
 The court in Halifax had recently ruled in Jonathan’s favor, giving him the 29 acres he should have inherited but his brothers sold to a wealthy land speculator.
 Samuel Martin, who lived close to Jonathan at the time of the sale, witnessed the deed.
 Samuel moved soon after, and nothing more is known about him, except that a Samuel Martin had earlier lived not far from John in Halifax County, Virginia.

 Jonathan is remembered as a strict but educated Baptist, who demanded his children be educated as well.
 He must have known it was impossible to become an effective preacher without it.
 At least two sons, John and Jonathan Jr., and several sons-in-law and grandsons became preachers, when they were not farming.
 Jonathan is supposed to have helped establish the Timber Ridge Baptist Church not far from his home, and his descendants preached there for generations.
 Many of the early Hall County Martins are buried there.